This feature isn't available in the free edition of Cloud Identity.

 You can give users access to hardware options.
 These settings are available only for company-owned Android 6.0 Marshmallow and later devices, except where noted.

-Controls whether users can reset the device to its factory settings.
+Controls whether users can reset the device to its factory settings via the Settings app.
 A factory reset removes all apps, data, and settings from the device.
 The settings that are removed include those that are set by an administrator using device management.

 If you turn this setting on, consider using the Factory Reset Protection Setting to allow administrators to access a reset device.
 This can help to prevent locked devices if the user is unable to access their account after the device is reset.